Driving with no insurance / Permitting another to use a vehicle without insurance

 If you’re considering pleading guilty to a no insurance offence and would like to know more about how our guilty plea and mitigation service could give you peace of mind along with an amazing result at Court, then visit our dedicated guilty plea page or call one of specialist solicitors on 0330 33 22 770.
 Lines are open round the clock, seven days a week, so get in touch whenever’s best for you.

-Caution for New Drivers who are charged with a No Insurance Offence!
+Caution for New Drivers who are charged with driving without insurance!

-A conviction for this offence will almost certainly lead to the revocation of your driving licence by the DVLA unless you act now.
+A conviction for driving without insurance will almost certainly lead to the revocation of your driving licence by the DVLA unless you act now.
 Please take a look our special section for new drivers who have passed their test within the last two years to see how a conviction for driving without insurance could affect you, or call one of our specialist solicitors today on 0330 33 22 770 to find out how we can help.

 Magistrates’ Sentencing Guidelines for Driving without Insurance: